 Nancy, the DNC sales director, announced some good news.
 Because of The Affordable Tree Act many folks will be able to quit work or work fewer hours and still get a "free tree" (paid for by other people's money).
 As the New York Times says "there is something wrong with people needing to work long after they want to retire."
 (Our one employee wanted to retire at age 25, but he was told "no work, no tree.")

-Harry, the DNC product manager, in response to our complaint about losing our old tree and our favorite angel, said we were lying.
+More bad news.
+Harry, the DNC product manager, in response to our complaint about losing our old tree and our favorite angel, said we were liars.
 He said we still had our old tree and our favorite angel.
 We tried to contact our Navigator to see if she could help us find our old tree and our favorite angel, but she was meeting with her parole officer.